-Our whole goal for taking a year off and traveling this past year was to see as many National Parks and National Park Service sites as we could.
-While we didn’t get to see as many as we hoped (there’s always vacations in the future!), we were amazed at the beauty in the National Parks we explored.
+Our whole goal for taking a year off and traveling was to see as many National Parks and National Park Service sites as we could.
+We were amazed at the beauty in the National Parks we explored.
 There’s something about our protected public lands that gets in your soul, and speaks to you in ways that you can’t explain.
 That’s why I really wanted to create a gift guide of best gifts for National Park lovers.

 Whether you know someone who has been to the National Parks, or just dreams of being able to travel to them one day, these are the gifts that they’ll love.
 P.S.
 Check out my friend Park Ranger John’s site for great info and tips.